 Kaplan arrived at this approach well before the ethnic pride movement of later decades.
-In fact, America's melting-pot ideby RABBI DAN EHRENKRANTZ ology of the time called for the submergence, rather than the promotion, of ethnic differences.
+In fact, America's melting-pot ideology of the time called for the submergence, rather than the promotion, of ethnic differences.
 Comfort with hyphenated identities (e.g., Irish-American, Italian-American) came much later.
 In effect, Kaplan's Peoplehood concept was a challenge not only to the status quo within the Jewish world, but within the larger culture as well.